Chapan rebellion: Rebellion

-Despite their poor weapons and little training, on 7 March the rebels captured Stavropol with the proclamation "All power to the workers!
+On 7 March, despite their poor weapons and little training, the rebels captured Stavropol with the proclamation "All power to the workers!
 Down with the rule of the Bolsheviks!" and with hardly any fighting.
-They named the veteran lieutenant of World War I, Aleksey Dolinin, as their leader, they published appeals, news and orders in the local newspaper, removed all Bolshevik iconography from public places, and began to make plans to seize the governorates of Samara and Simbirsk.
-That same day, the commander of the 4th Red Army, Valerian Kuybyshev, was put in charge of suppressing the revolt.
+They named Aleksey Dolinin, a veteran lieutenant of World War I, as their leader,.
+The rebels published appeals, news and orders in the local newspaper, removed all Bolshevik iconography from public places, and began to make plans to seize the governorates of Samara and Simbirsk.
+That same day Valerian Kuybyshev, the commander of the 4th Red Army, was put in charge of suppressing the revolt.
 Their plans were simple, to recover Stavropol, where the peasant leaders were, without fighting major battles.
 It was decided to send the komandarm Mikhail Frunze with 13,000 soldiers to crush the movement.
-They consisted of units withdrawn from the front, the 1st Samara Workers' Regiment and the 2nd International Company, formed by Hungarians, both units were armed with modern rifles and machine guns.
+They consisted of units withdrawn from the front line, the 1st Samara Workers' Regiment and the 2nd International Company, formed by Hungarians, both units were armed with modern rifles and machine guns.
 They were reinforced with units of the 4th Army.

-However, the region was restless and on 9 March the reserve regiment stationed in Samara mutinied.
-The following day, there was a state of siege in Syzran as peasants in the area rose up, destroying volost offices, burning documents and property and killing local Bolsheviks.
-Soon every Bolshevik or sympathizer in the region was hunted down and the imprisoned soldiers began to be tortured by submerging them in the icy waters of the Volga.

-Within two weeks the movement spread through both governorates.
-Soon much of the Volga basin was in their hands.
-It was the first vosstaniye or great peasant rebellion that mobilized huge armies, conquered cities and had a coherent political program.
-The rebels demanded the abolition of requisitions, the free election of the Soviets and the end of the "Bolshevik commissarocracy".
-They came to have an army of thirty thousand men (although some historians raise the figure to one hundred or one hundred and fifty thousand).
+On 9 March, however, the region was restless and the reserve regiment stationed in Samara mutinied.
+The following day, there was a state of siege in Syzran as peasants in the area rose up, destroying volost offices, burning documents and property, and every Bolshevik or sympathizer in the region was hunted down.
+Captured Red Army soldiers began to be tortured by submerging them in the icy waters of the Volga.
+Within two weeks, the movement spread through both Samara and Simbirsk governorates, and soon much of the Volga basin was in their hands.
+It was the first vosstaniye, or great peasant rebellion, that mobilized huge Green armies, conquered cities, and had a coherent political program.
+The rebels demanded the abolition of requisitions, the free election of the soviets, and the end of the "Bolshevik commissarocracy".
+They came to have an army of at least 30,000 men, although some historians raise the figure to 100,000 or 150,000.